 So simply let nature move in!
 Set aside some lawn, leaving it to grow, and wait to see what arrives.
 The less pristine the lawn, the more promising it is for wildlife.
 Just raise the cutters on your mower to make some paths (it’ll look more cared for) and leave the rest of the mowing until July or August after plants have flowered.

-Option 2 – Start from scratch
+Option 2 – start from scratch

 You can create a wildflower area from scratch on bare ground.
 Pick a poor patch of ground that hasn’t been cultivated recently as wildflower meadows establish best on unproductive soil.
 It’s worth checking what sort of soil you have and its pH before you choose which seeds to sow; wildflower seed merchants supply mixes suitable for various soil types and situations.
 For example, see the excellent advice here and here.

 To create your patch from scratch: